 Sideburns usually look best when resting mid-ear.
 That said, successful sideburn length really depends on the style of the hair.
 No matter the length, sideburns should always look more rectangular than square.

-Shaggyesque cuts should have sideburns with less structure, while shorter, tighter haircuts should have a more clean-cut sideburn.
+Long, shaggy hair should have sideburns with less structure, while shorter, tighter haircuts should have more clean-cut sideburns.
 If a man wants to get creative with mutton chops or the like – he’s a wild card and should show his personality as needed.

 Sideburns should be trimmed when they start to look puffy, whether that’s every haircut or between cuts.
 Ask a barber or stylist to taper them so that you get more time between cuts and don't have to do it at home and potentially mess them up... and they are easy to mess up.